1ikeadragon/garden/content/x3CTF babyrng Writeup.md

 	putStrLn $ evalState burryTreasure rng
 ```

-Honest first reaction

-Anyway, I started reading.
-It was just a ~30 line source file, from the looks of it not much going on we have a variable of type string defined which is the flag then some transformations on it which I can't really make sense of.
+It was a ~30 line source file, from the looks of it not much going on we have a variable of type string defined which is the flag then some transformations on it which I can't really make sense of.

 What next?
 Deepseek?
 GPT?